Fungi Academy — Standalone Nav (Jasper Paste Version)

 • Avoid soaking in water; instead, clean gently with a soft brush

-While Lion’s Mane is fairly distinctive, a few related Hericium species and some unrelated fungi can resemble it:
+While Lion’s Mane is fairly distinctive, a few related Hericium species can resemble it:

 Hericium coralloides - Comb Tooth Fungus